avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Family and Friends
-* Do you spend much time with your family?
-* Who are you closest to in your family?
-* Do you prefer spending time with your family or friends?
-* Who is your best friend?
-* Are you still friends with people from your childhood?
-* Is family important in your country?
 ## Flowers
 * Do you like flowers?
 * What’s your favourite flower?